MSC Announces Emergency Surcharges for Multiple International Routes

 *this image is generated using AI for illustrative purposes only.

-Mediterranean Shipping Company (MSC) has announced the implementation of an emergency war surcharge affecting shipments from the Indian subcontinent to several destinations in the East Africa region.
-The new charge will impact cargo movements to East Africa, Somalia, Mozambique, and Indian Ocean islands.
+MSC has implemented an emergency war surcharge affecting shipments from the Indian subcontinent to several destinations in the East Africa region, effective from March 5.
+The charge impacts cargo movements to East Africa, Somalia, Mozambique, and Indian Ocean islands.

 Cargo Type: Surcharge Rate (USD)